Dhinesh-Fedor/ITC-Trend-Analysis/README.md

 * **`itc_lstm_model.keras`:** The pre-trained TensorFlow Keras LSTM model file used for making trend predictions.
 * **`scaler.pkl`:** The saved Scikit-learn MinMaxScaler object used to scale input data before feeding it to the LSTM model.
 * **`requirements.txt`:** Lists all necessary Python packages for the backend.
-* **`vercel.json`:** Configuration file instructing Vercel how to build the Python backend and route incoming web requests to the Flask application.
 * **`.gitignore`:** Specifies files and directories that Git should ignore (e.g., virtual environment).

 ---